U.S. student debt is estimated at $1.6 trillion. How did student debt become so high?

 The first federal student loan program, the Federal Perkins Loan Program, was enacted in 1958.
 It was set forth by the National Defense Education Act, which was meant to encourage students to pursue math and science degrees.
 Fast-forward to 1965, when the Higher Education Act authorized six federal funding programs, including the Pell Grant program.

-That’s for only one year at a public university.
 Private universities are even more expensive, averaging at almost $50,000 for one year, and that’s if you live in-state.

 Another reason?
 People are taking longer to repay student loans.